sfu-ireceptor/dataloading-mongo/README.md

 $ source bin/activate
 ```

-you should now be running within a virtual environment inside *data*.
+You should now be running within a virtual environment inside a directory called *data*.
 Note that the command line prompt will change to something like the following:

 ```
 (data) user@host:/opt/ireceptor/data$